 months in clinical trials but may last significantly longer or shorter in individual patients.

-Xeomin® may cause serious side effects, including allergic reactions.
+Botox and Xeomin® may cause serious side effects, including allergic reactions.
 Symptoms of an allergic reaction to

-Xeomin® may include: itching, rash, redness, swelling, wheezing, asthma symptoms, or dizziness or feeling
+Botox and Xeomin® may include: itching, rash, redness, swelling, wheezing, asthma symptoms, or dizziness or feeling

 faint.
 Tell your doctor or seek medical help right away if you have wheezing, experience other asthma